romilly/start-apl/manuscript/Introduction.md

 available for Windows, other Linux computers and OS/X. You'll find more information in the Appendices and on the [Dyalg APL website](http://www.dyalog.com/)

+## Early access

+The book is **currently incomplete** and is offered in Early Access format at a reduced price.
+Once you have pruchased the eBook you will be entitled to future updates free of charge, and you are also covered by Leanpub's 45 day unconditional money-back guarantee.

 ## What you will learn.

 You'll learn enough APL to write useful code and you will be able to continue your exploration of APL